Smog chokes Indian capital as emergency measures fail to bring relief

 "Not everyone can afford an air purifier or air-conditioned car.
 We are all living in hell," said Menon, a mother of two teenage daughters.

-The National Green Tribunal, an environment court, has directed the city government and neighboring states to stop farmers from burning crop stubble.
+The National Green Tribunal, an environment court, has directed the city government and neighbouring states to stop farmers from burning crop stubble.
 But the governments have not been able to do so.

 New Delhi-based non-government group TARA Homes for Children, which supports 60 poor children, said it was seeking donations to buy at least five air purifiers.